What is outdoor worship?

 Outdoor worship is all about discovering more of the wonder of God through the natural world that he has created and using what we find as a way in to worshipping God the creator.

+Many groups involved in outdoor worship have roots in the long Christian tradition of engagement in nature, such as the Celtic and Franciscan approaches.
 It is often experimental, permissive, creative and comes in loads of flavours – meditation, liturgy, ritual, sharing, artistic expressions and many others.
 Often food and a fire are involved.

 Who’s it for?

 Anywhere in a natural environment.
 The churchyard, woods, gardens, parks, fields, by the river, the seashore, and so on.
 The land can be public or private, but if it is private remember to get permission first.

 Any day, any time depending on what the focus for the event is.
 Regardless of the weather – God made the rain as well as the sunshine!
 Some groups meet regularly every month or two and some follow the eight-fold agricultural year because the two solstices and two equinoxes and the four quarters that fit between them offer us little snapshots about how the land is changing and help us to connect to it.